voxel-wiki/voxel-wiki.github.io/content/wiki/persistence/index.md

 both at runtime and in offline storage, or by building all application state out of basic "atoms",

-[Blender](https://www.blender.org/) is an application that does the former:
+[Blender](https://www.blender.org/) is an application that mainly does the former:
-It directly dumps most of in-memory state to disk as a `.blend` file, with minimal framing, versioning and a special 'DNA' blob, which can then later be rapidly restored into memory.
+It directly writes most runtime state-and-data to disk as a `.blend` file, without any transformation or translation, using minimal framing, versioning and reflection data [^blenddna], making saving hella fast.

+Loading such a file is, however, anything but simple;
+there is quite a lot of type-reflection and -migration machinery built into blender, all deeply tied into the software.

-Unfortunately, while this sounds great on paper / as a concept, it also *permanently* freezes layouts/structures/internals, on the lowest levels, of any data that must be persisted...
+So, while complete orthogonality sounds great on paper / as a concept, it'll also fully expose your applications internal layouts of data, for all data that must be persisted...

-...meaning there *still* needs to be a deserialization step, possibly requiring quite a lot of low-level shenanigans and deep type/layout introspection, mostly around restoring pointers/references and shuffling data to-and-fro.
+...meaning deserialization requires an unfortunate amount of low-level shenanigans, deep type/layout introspection, manual restoration of pointers/references and shuffling data around.

-{{ todo_notice(body="Something's missing here...?") }}
+{{ todo_notice(body="Missing a paragraph here...?") }}

 The latter orthogonality method, building an application out of primitive atoms, is used surprisingly often in web-applications: Parse some JSON from a web-server,